Commentary on Genesis 2

 Sadly, for many people, stewardship only means answering the question: "How much of my hard-earned money do I have to part with?"

 Thinking only about how much money I have to part with is way off the mark.
 Genesis 2 clearly labels us as managers or caretakers not only of money but also of all of Creation.
 There's no way getting around the fact that God intends for our stewardship to encompass more than how we handle money. . . . although what we do with money is clearly important given that Jesus talked a lot about it.

 The phrase "time, talents, and treasure" has been frequently used to illustrate how much our stewardship as God's people should cover.
 Because each word in "time, talents and treasure" begins with "t," it is an easy-to-remember phrase.
 However, even talking about time, talents and treasure may fail to communicate that we are not truly the "owners" of anything.
 Sadly, don't we frequently add a "my" and speak of my time, my talents, and my treasure?
 Why is that "my" in there?
 Stewards are not owners.
 Stewards take care of something for someone else.

-In addition, does everything on our stewardship list fit neatly into time, talents and treasure?
-As wonderful as the alliterative trio sounds, it just doesn't seem to cover the two important things of Genesis 2:
+In addition, does everything on our stewardship list fit into the time, talents and treasure list?
+As wonderful as the alliterative trio sounds, it doesn't cover the two important things of Genesis 2:

-That we should speak of being stewards of everything, including this planet, should not surprise those who have has carefully read the Bible.
-Doesn't the Bible seem to be saying God intended for His creation to be care for when it says He "clothes the lilies of the field" (Matthew 6:28) and that not even a sparrow falls to the ground without Him noticing it (Matthew 10:29)?
+That we should speak of being stewards of everything, including this planet, should not surprise those who have carefully read the Bible.
+Doesn't the Bible seem to be saying God intended for His creation to be cared for when Jesus says God "clothes the lilies of the field" (Matthew 6:28) and that not even a sparrow falls to the ground without Him noticing it (Matthew 10:29)?

 1 Peter 4 speaks to an all-encompassing understanding of Christian stewardship.
 The Message renders verses 7-11 of that chapter this way: